HeardLibrary/digital-scholarship/manage/control/github/branch.md

 <img src="../images-branch/merge-success.png" style="border:1px solid black">

 The commits that were made in the `steve-suggestion` branch are now part of the master branch and will appear in its history.
 The working branch is no longer needed and can be deleted from the online GitHub repo by clicking the `Delete branch` button.
-However, this does NOT delete the branch from any local repositories on the desktop computer.
+However, that does NOT delete the branch from any local repositories on the desktop computer.
 To delete the unneeded repo from it, go to the `Branch` menu on the desktop client and select `Delete...`.

 <img src="../images-branch/delete-branch-desktop.png" style="border:1px solid black">